Table of Contents

 Necessary tools for safety and discharge

-There are some simple tools which you will require to take off the microwave case and discharge the capacitor.
+There are some simple tools that you will require to take off the microwave case and discharge the capacitor.

 Choose your tool